hassan-here/autocomplete-search-box/README.md

 ## How to run the project?

 First, make sure you have Node.js and npm (Node Package Manager) installed on your system.
-You can download and install them from Node.js website.
+You can download and install them from Node.js website.<br>
-In your VS code terminal run --> git clone <repository-url>
+In your VS code terminal run --> git clone repository-url <br>
-then Navigate to the Project Directory --> cd <project-directory>
+then Navigate to the Project Directory --> cd project-directory <br>
 then run command --> npm start